markusahlstrand/cloudworker-router/README.md

 ### Chunked encoding

 By default cloudflare uses chunked encoding.
 Content-Length headers are not allowed in chunked responses according to the http-spec so they are automatically removed by cloudflare.
 If the worker respondes directly with a buffer rather than streaming the response cloudflare will automatically add/overwrite with a correct Content-Length header.

-### Head requests

-If a worker respondes with a body to a head request cloudflare will remove the body and set the correct Content-Length headers.
-From a router perspective the head requests are handled just like get requests.